shapesmusic/Shapes-Basics-Draft/notes.md

 **Notes**

 - There was a thought to put this after 19 - Moods.
 But that lesson is more about begining to recognize specific moods, whereas chord-modes follow from the combination of Changes (Lesson 10) and Groups of Shapes (Lesson 11).
+  - but still, 19 is supposedly the introduction to modes.
+  - also, how does this relate to the Standard Mode Names (commentary?) at Lesson 33?
+  - so maybe a bigger question: what's the relationship/timing of thinking of combinations of shapes and anchors as chord-modes, and learning the sounds/feelings of each of those modes(moods) in the tonescapes sequence? isn't this sequence supposed to be linear?